MFarabi619/Workday-Time-Entry-Script/README.md

 - Enters hours and clicks the 'Ok' button.
 - Clicks the 'Review' button and ends at the submit page.

+## Release v2.1.1-hotfix Features and Changelog:
+- Fixed a bug where the script would try to move the browser window even though it was already on the main monitor.
 ## Release v2.1.0 Features and Changelog:
 - Detects if the browser is on the main monitor or not.
 If not, then moves it to the main monitor automatically.